PresentationPatterns/presentationpatterns.github.com/blog.md

 	<section>
 		<h2>More Coming Soon</h2>
 		<p>
-			More blog entries and Presentation Pattern tips coming as soon as the book hits bookshelves.
+			More blog entries and Presentation Pattern tips are coming as soon as the book hits bookshelves.
 		</p>
 	</section>
 </article>